Siege of Dunkirk (1646)

 The siege of Dunkirk was a siege commenced by France under the command of Louis, le Grand Condé with naval support of the Dutch Republic under the command of admiral Maarten Tromp, who were able to blockade the city to help Condé's siege.

 Background

 Before Condé besieged Dunkirk, he first captured surrounding cities.
-He first besieged and captured Bergues, and besieged Mardyck on the 4th of August, which fell on the 25th with the help of the naval blockade of Tromp.
-Condé's plan to completely isolate Dunkirk was finally achieved after he took Veurne on the 7th of September.
+He first besieged and captured Bergues, and besieged Mardyck on 4 August, which fell on the 25th with the help of the naval blockade of Tromp.
+Condé's plan to completely isolate Dunkirk was finally achieved after he took Veurne on 7 September.
 Condé then marched towards Dunkirk, with an army that likely consisted of Polish infantry, which would be the start of the fraternity between the two nations.

 Siege

 After taking Veurne, Dunkirk would finally be isolated.
 Condé would arrive before the city and started to set up camps and dig trenches.
 Tromp arrived shortly after on the 18th with a fleet of 10 ships.
 With Tromp's fleet finally arriving, Condé got the opportunity to invest the city.
 Though the Spanish did try their best to resist the attack by Condé, they had no choice but to surrender.